project-hadron/discovery-transition-ds/docs/source/components/hello_transformers.rst

   :align: center
   :width: 350

-Ordinal or Integer encoding replaces the categories by digits from 1 to n, where n is the number of distinct categories of the variable wherby the numbers are assigned arbitrarily.
-This encoding method allows for quick benchmarking of machine learning models.
+Integer encoding replaces the categories by digits from 1 to n, where n is the number of distinct categories of the variable.
+Integer encoding can be either nominal or orinal.

+Nominal data is categorical variables without any particular order between categories.
+This means that the categories cannot be sorted and there is no natural order between them.

+Ordinal data represents categories with a natural, ordered relationship between each category.
+This means that the categories can be sorted in either ascending or descending order.
+In order to encode integers as ordinal, a ranking must be provided.

 .. code:: ipython3

-    df_encoded = wr.tools.model_encode_ordinal(df, headers=['gender', 'code'])
+    df_encoded = wr.tools.model_encode_integer(df, headers=['gender', 'code'])

 .. image:: /images/transform/tra_img07.png
   :align: center